Course Outline

 Additional Information

-Author information: Tanya Barrett, MT(ASCP) is the Laboratory Information System and Point-of-Care Coordinator for St. Francis Medical Center and St. Francis North Hospital in Monroe, Louisiana and a faculty member for the Medical Center's School of Medical Technology.
+Author Information: Tanya Barrett, MLS(ASCP) is the Laboratory Information System and Point-of-Care Coordinator for St. Francis Medical Center and St. Francis North Hospital in Monroe, Louisiana and a faculty member for the Medical Center's School of Medical Technology.
 She also serves as the laboratory's Safety Officer and has over 40 hours of training in Occupational Safety.

-Course description: This course explores general ergonomic issues that may be a concern for any worker and specific ergonomic issues that are specifically related to the laboratory work environment.
-The course also discusses actions that can be taken to prevent musculoskeletal disorders that are job related.
+Course Description: This course explores general ergonomic issues that may concern any worker and specific ergonomic issues related to the laboratory work environment.
+The course also discusses actions that can be taken to prevent job-related musculoskeletal disorders.